-Brookdale Vineyard Management Company was founded by viticulturist Mike Seitz (1968-2003) in 2000.
-Tragically he died in a forklift related farming accident at a vineyard in the southern part of the Napa Valley.
-His wife and owner of Brookdale, Kristi Seitz (who we originally met with) has dedicated all vintages of Brookdale to his memory; she eventually remarried.
+Brookdale Vineyards is one of those small Napa Valley producers one may not have heard about due to their very limited production and historical lack of a tasting room.
+Brookdale is originally rooted in Brookdale Vineyard Management Company, founded by viticulturist Mike Seitz (1968-2003) in 2000.
+Tragically he died in a forklift related farming accident at a vineyard in the southern part of Napa Valley.
+His wife and owner of Brookdale, Kristi Seitz Banducci (who we originally met with) has dedicated all vintages of Brookdale to his memory.
 Mike would have been 50 years old in 2018.
-Time gets away so fast.

-But the name also refers to the existing Brookdale Farm, located about 30 minutes from downtown Lexington, Kentucky about 1 mile outside of the small historic town of Versailles.
-Mike’s uncle Fred Seitz founded this thoroughbred horse breeding farm in 1983.
+But the name also refers to the existing Seitz family owned Brookdale Farm, located about 30 minutes from downtown Lexington, Kentucky about one mile outside of the small historic town of Versailles.
+Fred founded this thoroughbred horse breeding farm in 1983.
 When one thinks of Kentucky several things come to mind, Bourbon, the Kentucky Derby and horses.
-This is definitely horse country, one clearly notices their presence immediately upon exiting the Lexington Airport towards the car rental facility – passing several statues of horses and jockeys.
+This is definitely horse country; one clearly notices their presence immediately upon exiting the Lexington Airport towards the car rental facility – passing several statues of horses and jockeys.

 In homage to the original Brookdale Farm in New Jersey and the Brookdale Farm in Kentucky, an image of small horse appears on the label of every wine bottle.

 Brookdale Farm, Versailles Kentucky